albertibass/ggso_website/_posts/2021-2-13-dayupdates.md

 # Day Of Updates

+## Update 4:
+We thank you for your patience as we deal with all of the issues associated with Write It CAD It.
+It appears that Onshape crashed at the beginning of the CAD-er’s time slot, causing multiple teams to not have the full 20 minutes to complete the build.
+If this was the case for your team, please email the event supervisors (ixxia@stanford.edu and nicolexin@berkeley.edu), and we will grant extensions.
+For teams that need extensions, we will be manually opening the CAD-er event after 1 PM PST, after which the CAD-er will have a 20 minute time-block to continue their build, which they can start anytime during the day.
+The CAD-er will have access to the writer’s instructions during that time.

+To clarify, all teams that have reached out to us asking for extensions will be receiving an extension on the CAD-er’s end -- we just haven’t had the capacity to reply to every email.
+We have also had some issues with the writer’s instructions not saving -- unfortunately, this is a persistent issue with Scilympiad and we will not be able to grant exceptions.

+- WICI ES Team

 ## Update 3:
 We apologize for all Write It CAD It issues.
 Our event supervisors will be reviewing all issues and time extension requests on a case by case basis.
 If your team were not able to upload files, please email Iris Xia (ixxia@stanford.edu) or Nicole Xin (nicolexin@berkeley.edu).